๐Ÿงช

 Conservation of Mass

-In a chemical reaction, the total mass of reactants equals the total mass of products.
+A fundamental law stating that in any chemical reaction, the total mass of all reactants exactly equals the total mass of all products, because atoms.

 Prerequisites: